 Current management: Fishery Management Plan for Coastal Migratory Pelagic Resources of the Gulf of Mexico and South Atlantic

-- Fishermen must have a permit to harvest cobia.
+- Fishermen do not need a permit to harvest cobia.

 - Gear restrictions: drift gillnets are prohibited; authorized gear includes automatic reel, bandit gear, hand line, rod and reel, and pelagic long-line.

-- Cobia must be a certain size to be harvested, and must be landed with their heads and fins intact.
+- Cobia must be a certain size (33 inches fork length) to be harvested, and must be landed with their heads and fins intact.

-- Fishermen may only keep two fish per person per day.
+- Commercial and recreational fishermen may only keep two fish per person per day.

-- Separate annual catch limits for the Gulf and South Atlantic groups of cobia.
-If the catch limit is reached or projected to be reached within a fishing year, both the commercial and recreational sectors of the fishery will be closed in the Gulf.
-In the South Atlantic, if the catch limit is reached or projected to be reached within a fishing year, the commercial fishery will be closed, and the recreational fishing season will be reduced the following year.
+- Separate annual catch limits exist for the Gulf of Mexico and Atlantic groups of cobia.
+If the catch limit is reached or projected to be reached within a fishing year, both the commercial and recreational sectors of the fishery will be closed in the Gulf of Mexico.
+In the Atlantic, if the catch limit is reached or projected to be reached within a fishing year, the commercial fishery will be closed, and the recreational fishing season will be reduced the following year.

 Commercial harvests have been relatively stable for the past several years.
-The 2010 harvest was close to 250,000 pounds.
+The 2012 harvest was 49,732 pounds in the Gulf of Mexico and 123,418 pounds in the Atlantic.

 Cobia is popular among recreational fishermen because it’s a large, powerful fish that puts up a good fight and provides a tasty meal.
-Recreational landings make up 90 percent of total landings.
 Recreational fishermen follow the same regulations as commercial fishermen: a daily possession limit of two cobia per person, gear restrictions, and a minimum size limit.
+Some sight fishing for cobia is done by recreational fishermen.
+Recreational landings make up more than 90 percent of total landings.
+The 2012 recreational harvest was 924,697 pounds in the Gulf of Mexico and 1,010,160 pounds in the Atlantic.

 Cobia have a sweet, rich flavor.
-The meat has a similar oil content to coho salmon, so it’s moist and firm with a nice flake.
+The meat has similar oil content to coho salmon, so it’s moist and firm with a nice flake.
 Raw cobia meat is light tan.
 Cooked, it turns snowy white.
 Cobia skin is very tough and covered with tiny scales.
-(Seafood Business, 2011 )

 Cobia is a good low-fat source of protein.
 It is high in riboflavin, niacin, vitamin B6, magnesium, and potassium.